 by ‘safe' you mean is it secure and does it protect your privacy, the answer is yes.
 The Trust.Zone VPN has strong safety features.
 It uses very strong encryption algorithms and supports the leading VPN protocols, including the new WireGuard protocol.

 Their VPN servers include their own private DNS servers to protect against snooping by your Internet Service Provider (ISP).
-Their VPN apps include kill switches and DNS leak protection to ensure that your data doesn't leak onto the internet if your VPN connection fails for some reason.
+Their VPN apps include kill switches and protection against DNS leaks to ensure that your data doesn't leak onto the internet if your VPN connection fails for some reason.